hydronics2/2019-easy-bee-counter/README.md

 # 2019 Easy Bee Counter V.1

 This version of the bee counter is all through hole components which makes for an easy to assemble bee counter.
-This is the 2nd version of the board (V1) as I made small improvements March 2020.
-It's been tested and works with sample code provided.
+It's been tested and works* with sample code provided.

-The current tested design is dual footprint and accepts [Adafruit Feather](https://www.adafruit.com/product/3405) footprint and [Adafruit ItsyBitsy](https://www.adafruit.com/category/1008).
+The current tested design is dual footprint and accepts [Adafruit Feather](https://www.adafruit.com/product/3405) uControllers and [Adafruit ItsyBitsy](https://www.adafruit.com/category/1008) uControllers.
 Adafruit has a ton of options for [Feathers](https://www.adafruit.com/feather?gclid=CjwKCAiA__HvBRACEiwAbViuU4KmYZReV6xjxJxF3YukMTgs1Nm24d_llHE2fEjVRg_X098fisb-hBoCh80QAvD_BwE) but I thought that the wifi esp32, esp8266, or LoRA might be great options.
 All the ItsyBitsy 3V models (M0, M4, and 32u4) should work fine.

 [![Foo](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/pics/bees_flying.PNG)](https://youtu.be/SzXWWUh2k8w)